mspncp/gosu-wiki/To Do.md

   * Split Macros at 65k images on iOS if necessary
   * Add \_\_attribute\_\_((aligned(16))) to Gosu::Transform and make it binary compatible with GLKits GLKMatrix4
   * Experiment with UIKit & GTView (Gosu Touch?)
+  * Fix rotation hell; at least shouldAutorotate should return YES for one value.
 ## Gosu CI/Usability
   * More front page content
     * UTF8 Support for PotD texts (see Florian Gro\_ß\_)